That puzzling double-slit diffraction experiment

 The key measure R is defined as the ratio of two spectral powers (see Figs. 4 and 5).
 The denominator, P(1), represents the spectral power at a frequency of one unit and remains constant throughout the experiment, reflecting the steady laser intensity through the two slits.
 The numerator, by contrast, represents the spectral peak and should vary only if the interference pattern is altered.

 In theory, a genuine decrease in R would require a reduction in the spectral peak power.
-However, R can be artificially reduced by shifting the FFT spectrum: the fixed denominator P(1) increases (due to the spectrum's shape) while the numerator remains unchanged (see Fig. 6).
+However, R can also be artificially lowered by shifting the FFT spectrum: this causes the otherwise fixed denominator P(1) to increase (owing to the spectrum's shape), while the numerator remains unchanged (see Fig. 6).
 This deliberate spectral shift mimics the signature that proponents associate with a hypothetical mind–matter interaction—often framed in the jargon of consciousness-driven wavefunction collapse.

 The extent of the spectral shift—controllable by software—directly determines the strength of the apparent effect.
 For a full one-unit shift, as shown in Fig. 6, the resulting reduction in R reaches 71%.